Book Review of “Rodin’s Lover” by Heather Webb.

 It must be obvious by now that I adored this book.
 Webb has outdone herself here by bringing brought us a masterful piece of fiction based on a lesser-known historical figure whose genius should never have been ignored.
 If this book doesn’t make you want to Google her and her work, then nothing will.
 This is why I can wholeheartedly recommend this novel with a full five stars out of five.

-“Rodin’s Lover” by Heather Webb is available to purchase from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“Rodin’s Lover” by Heather Webb is available to purchase (via these affiliate links) from Amazon, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the author for sending me an advance copy for review.
 (Heather Webb is also the author of “Becoming Josephine,” a historical fiction novel about Josephine Bonaparte.)
 This review originally appeared on my Times of Israel Blog.